-- 9.1 A vessel should be provided with efficient means of steering. - 9.2 The control position should be located so that the person conning the vessel has a clear view for the safe navigation of the vessel.

-9.3 When a steering gear is provided which has remote control, arrangements should be made for emergency steering in the event of failure of the control.
+- 9.1 A vessel should be provided with efficient means of steering. - 9.2 The control position should be located so that the person conning the vessel has a clear view for the safe navigation of the vessel. - 9.3 When a steering gear is fitted with remote control, arrangements should be made for emergency steering in the event of failure of the control.
+Arrangements may take the form of a tiller to fit the head of the rudder stock.